delfineonx/block-codeloader/README.md

 - <code>"Wait until current running boot session is finished."</code></br>
 : You called `Codeloader.reboot()` while the another boot session is already in progress.
 Try again after it finishes.

-- <code>"Uncaught error on events primary setup."</code> or <code>"Error on events primary setup - ..."</code></br>
+- <code>"Undefined error on events primary setup."</code> or <code>"Error on events primary setup - ..."</code></br>
-: Critical error inside the loader.
-Ensure the configuration is correct and reinstall the loader source code (paste minified version again).
+: Loader internal critical error.
+Ensure the configuration is correct or reinstall the loader source code (paste minified version again).

 - <code>No code executes from my blocks.</code></br>
 : Ensure block's `evalStatus` flag (or `default_eval_status`) is `true`.